cosmos/cosmos-sdk/docs/validators/validator-setup.md

 ### Problem #1: My validator has `voting_power: 0`

 Your validator has become auto-unbonded.
-In `gaia-7001`, we unbond validators if they do not vote on `50` of the last `100` blocks.
-Since blocks are proposed every ~2 seconds, a validator unresponsive for ~100 seconds will become unbonded.
-This usually happens when your `gaiad` process crashes.
+In `gaia-7001`, we unbond validators if they do not vote on `20,000` of the last `40,000` blocks.
+Since blocks are proposed every ~10 seconds, a validator unresponsive for ~55 hours will become unbonded.
+This tends to happen when your `gaiad` process crashes.

 Here's how you can return the voting power back to your validator.
 First, if `gaiad` is not running, start it up again: